eprints/anubis/README.md

 ## How to unconfigure

-If anything has gone wrong, or for whatever reason you need to remove anubis, you should be able to re-run EPrints' standard generate_apacheconf:
+If anything has gone wrong, or for whatever reason you need to remove anubis, you can run:
-`/opt/eprints3/bin/generate_apacheconf --replace --system`
+`/opt/eprints3/ingredients/anubis/bin/generate_apacheconf_for_anubis --undo`

 ## SELinux